Protecting Wood from Fire Inside a Structure

 Each interior fire retardant has passed the code-required testing and is approved for use under the building codes per an ICC-ES Evaluation Report for each formulation.

-Lumber and plywood that has been treated for interior can be identified by the required quality mark, which will list the name of the fire retardant, the flame spread or smoke developed value and the ICC-ES report number confirming its conformance.
+Lumber and plywood that has been treated for interior use can be identified by the required quality mark, which will list the name of the fire retardant, the flame spread or smoke developed value and the ICC-ES report number confirming its conformance.

 Use the links above to download specification guides and other important information on each fire retardant.